kcarnold/cs344/content/units/04models/reflection.md

 By default, the following assignments will be assessed for mastery grades for this Reflection Interval:

 - Homework 3
-- Lab 4 (post-lab questions are optional)
+- Lab 4 (post-lab questions are optional this time)
+- Homework 4

 Note: many people will have revisions to Homework 2 to turn in also.